qqqlab/madflight/readme.md

 # madflight

-This is a 1500 line Arduino based flight controller, forked from [dRehmFlight](https://github.com/nickrehm/dRehmFlight).
-It keeps the simple one file design of the excellent original project, but supports ESP32 and RP2040 boards.
+This is a 1500 line Arduino ESP32 & RP2040 flight controller, forked from [dRehmFlight](https://github.com/nickrehm/dRehmFlight).

 # Required Hardware